 Will the mill weighing a 'mere' 75 kg, I thought I'd be able to get it up the stairs on my own.
 I built a wooden ramp to help smooth the way over the door-steps for the barrow, and managed eventually to get the mill into the hallway.
 Luckily, my stairs go straight up from the front door, so I thought it would be an easy task to take the mill straight up to the room.

-I had purchased a cheapo 6:1 block & tackle system on eBay, and had anchored it to a Rawlbolt in the wall at the top of the stairs, but as I took the strain, the eyebolt bent and came very loose, so I abandoned that lifting attempt and waited until the following day when Andy was available to help me.
-With me up the stairs pulling, and Andy below lifting and guiding the barrow, we managed to get the mill upstairs in a few, uneventful minutes.
+I had purchased a cheapo 6:1 block & tackle system on eBay, and had anchored it to a Rawlbolt in the wall at the top of the stairs, but as I took the strain, the eyebolt bent and came very loose, so I abandoned that lifting attempt and waited until the following day when Andi was available to help me.
+With me up the stairs pulling, and Andi below lifting and guiding the barrow, we managed to get the mill upstairs in a few, uneventful minutes.

 Now for the lathe!

 We struggled hard, and between us managed to manoeuvre the lathe from its crate and in through the front door.
 The tailstock and chuck had already been removed in the garage, to lighten the load as much as possible.
 We knew that we would never be able to get it up the stairs on the sack barrow unaided, so we were going to have to use the block & tackle.
-While we had a cup of tea, Andy Googled for ideas as to how we might get such a heavy item upstairs.
+While we had a cup of tea, Andi Googled for ideas as to how we might get such a heavy item upstairs.
 Somebody suggested sliding it up a ladder.
 Brilliant idea - I just happen to own a 5-metre aluminium extension ladder, so it was quickly put to use, with the block & tackle being attached to the top of it, using the strops and shackles I'd purchased for lifting the machines onto their stands (more about that later...).
 With Andy pushing, and me pulling via the block & tackle, we eventually managed to get the lathe over the fulcrum point of the top stair riser, whereupon the ladder pivoted with a thud and hit the downstairs ceiling at the bottom of the stairs.
 No problem though - it was totally safe, and remained in that position overnight.
 The following day, we got the lathe off the crate base and into its (very approximate) final position on the workshop floor.
-I put the machines on some old curtains, so that I could slide them around the floor when Andy wasn't there to help me.
+I put the machines on some old curtains, so that I could slide them around the floor when Andi wasn't there to help me.
 By the way, I can just about lift the tailstock end of the lathe off the floor, but I wouldn't want to have to hold it like that for any length of time!

 Not having to worry about what SWMBO might have to say about the idea, I had purchased some 60 mm x 60 mm x 8 mm thick angle iron, which I installed across two rafters in my attic, drilling a hole through the bedroom, sorry, workshop ceiling in the appropriate place so that I could install a 12 mm eyebolt to lift the lathe onto its stand.
 I did the same above the mill's position.

 I tested lifting the mill first, and although it worked OK, I was not happy with the block & tackle arrangement, for a couple of reasons.
 There is no easy way to tie the pulling end off if you need a tea break or have a problem of some sort.
 If the load is half-way up, you might just have to drop it, with the subsequent consequences being obvious.
 Secondly, I have a thing about polypropylene cordage.
 To my mind, it has no place in the home - the only use for it is as a safety line in a maritime environment, because it floats nicely.
 Other than that, it's a nightmare to handle, it doesn't coil neatly etc. etc. The astute amongst you will have noticed in the earlier pictures, that I had substituted it with some black terylene rope I had in stock for my ham radio activities.
-Sadly, that stretches far too much (it's worse that the polypropylene rope, in fact), so I decided to bite the bullet and purchase a properly designed ratchet-operated chain hoist, rated at 500 kg.
+Sadly, that stretches far too much (it's worse than the polypropylene rope, in fact), so I decided to bite the bullet and purchase a properly designed ratchet-operated chain hoist, rated at 500 kg.

 A few days later, and I had both machines installed on their stands, and levelled using the stands' adjustable feet and my digital Moore & Wright 'spirit' level.